 CLCALas mentioned above to create a new CL table.

-In AIPS the bandpass table can be imported (recommended) from the EVN Pipeline results with
+In AIPS the bandpass table can be imported (highly recommended) from the EVN Pipeline results with

 TACOP (previous steps).
 In some cases, a manual bandpass calibration must be performed to recover a flat response of the instruments across all the band: